This is a call for participation to a W3C Workshop on Wide Color Gamut (WCG) and High Dynamic Range (HDR) for the Web.

 Attendance is free for all invited participants and is open to the public, whether or not W3C members.

 Regitration opened on 15 January 2021.
-Please register for the event before 24 March 2021 to be notified of the videos availability, of the forum set up to facilitate discussion among registered participants, and of the logistics for the interactive sessions.
+Please register for the event before 24 September 2021 to be notified of the videos availability, and of the logistics for the interactive sessions.
 The Program Committee will only accept participants whose registration data shows relevance to the topic of the workshop.

 Our aim is to get a diversity of attendees from a variety of industries and communities, including: